iktzdx/neovimrc/README.md

 # My Neovim Config

 A Neovim config based on ThePrimeagen's video [0 to LSP : Neovim RC From Scratch](https://youtu.be/w7i4amO_zaE?si=xstN83ebvGg8GgCt).
-It provides a familiar IDE experience and has a very simple structure It provides a familiar IDE experience and has a very simple structure, so you can easily add new plugins.
+It provides a familiar IDE experience and has a very simple structure, so you can easily add new plugins.

 ![nvim screenshot](nvim.png)